-The fort also has old cells in basement where it uses to keep its prisoners.
-People says that the fort related to land through an underwater channel during Portuguese reign and was a place of secrets.
-That underwater channel though is not present anymore today but the fort hosts a light house.
+The fort also has old cells in the basement where it uses to keep its prisoners.
+People say that the fort related to land through an underwater channel during Portuguese reign and was a place of secrets.
+That underwater channel though is not present anymore today but the fort hosts a lighthouse.

-The lighthouse disseminates lights in various forms and colors during night which is fun to watch at night.
-One can even view the light house performance from Diu bridge during night.
+The lighthouse disseminates lights in various forms and colours during the night which is fun to watch at night.
+One can even view the lighthouse performance from Diu bridge during the night.

-The best time to visit the fort is before two in afternoon as after that high tides start which can make it difficult for one to travel to the fort and usually entry is prohibited for civilians after this. the fortress is also famous for its peculiar shape in form of a ship and hosts a little beacon and a sanctuary devoted to the Lady of the Sea.
+The best time to visit the fort is before two in the afternoon as after that high tides start which can make it difficult for one to travel to the fort and usually entry is prohibited for civilians after 2 PM. the fortress is also famous for its peculiar shape in the form of a ship and hosts a little beacon and a sanctuary devoted to the Lady of the Sea.

 INS Khukri Memorial

 An Indian frigate named INS Khukri was destroyed in 1971 on 9th Dec in a combat with Pakistani submarine during an Indo Pak war.
-The incident was daunting as Indian Navy took decision of deploying two obsolete frigates against a modern submarine due to lack of adequate number of anti-submarine aircrafts.
+The incident was daunting as Indian Navy took the decision of deploying two obsolete frigates against a modern submarine due to lack of the adequate number of anti-submarine aircraft.